Thanyasit/ESP32_Modbus_MQTT/README.md

 # ESP32_Modbus_MQTT
 <h2>Description</h2>
 This code is written for the ESP32 and is intended to read values from a Modbus device and publish them to an MQTT broker.
-The code uses the ModbusMaster library to communicate with the Modbus device and the PubSubClient library to publish to the MQTT broker.
+The code uses the ModbusMaster library to communicate with the Modbus device and the PubSubClient library to publish to the MQTT broker.<br>
+<b>2022</b>

 <h2>Usage</h2>
 The code begins by including the necessary libraries and defining some constants.
 The <b>setup_wifi()</b> function connects to a WiFi network using the <b>WiFi</b> library.
 The <b>reconnect()</b> function attempts to connect to an MQTT broker using the <b>PubSubClient</b> library.